shihanulriyan/shihanulriyan/README.md

 <p align="center">
   <br>
   <em>
-    「 Hello, I'm Shihanul Islam Riyan, a passionate Programmer pursuing a diploma in Computer Technology at Moulvibazar Polytechnic Institute.
+    「 Hello, I'm Shihanul Islam Rian, a passionate Programmer pursuing a diploma in Computer Technology at Moulvibazar Polytechnic Institute.
 I thrive on coding challenges and solving real-world problems with technology.
 C/C++ enthusiast with a keen interest in AI/ML development. 」
   </em>
   <br>
 </p>